aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-decompression/decompress-traditionally-password-protected-file/_index.md

 # extract zip with password using Aspose.Zip for .NET

-In the world of .NET development, extracting a zip with password is a common requirement when dealing with secure archives.
-Aspose.Zip for .NET makes this task straightforward, letting you **decompress password protected zip** files with just a few lines of code.
-In this tutorial we’ll walk through the entire process—from setting up a password‑protected archive to extracting its contents—so you can confidently **open password protected archive** files in your C# applications.
+Extracting a zip with password is a routine task for .NET developers who need to protect or share confidential files.
+In this tutorial you’ll learn **how to extract zip with password** using the **Aspose.Zip for .NET** library, and you’ll see how the same approach lets you **decompress password protected zip** archives, **unzip password protected zip** files, and perform **c# unzip password protected** operations with just a few lines of code.

 ## Quick Answers
 - **What is the primary class for handling zip files?** `Archive` from the Aspose.Zip namespace.
 - **Which method supplies the password?** Pass `DecryptionPassword` through `ArchiveLoadOptions`.
-- **Can I unzip password protected files in .NET Core?** Yes, Aspose.Zip supports .NET Framework, .NET Core, and .NET 5/6+.
+- **Can I unzip password protected zip files in .NET Core?** Yes, Aspose.Zip supports .NET Framework, .NET Core, and .NET 5/6+.
 - **Do I need a license for development?** A temporary license is sufficient for testing; a full license is required for production.
 - **How many lines of code are needed?** Less than 20 lines (excluding using statements).

 ## What is “extract zip with password”?
-Extracting a zip with password means reading an encrypted ZIP archive and providing the correct password so the library can decrypt and unpack the contained files.
-This is often referred to as **how to unzip encrypted** archives.
+Extracting a zip with password means reading an encrypted ZIP archive, providing the correct password, and letting the library decrypt and unpack the contained files.
+This is the core of **password protected zip extraction**.

 ## Why use Aspose.Zip for this task?
 - **Full .NET support** – works with .NET Framework, .NET Core, and newer .NET versions.
 - **Traditional encryption handling** – supports the legacy ZipCrypto method used by many older tools.
 - **Simple API** – only a few calls are required to supply the password and read entries.
 - **Performance‑optimized** – streams are processed efficiently, making it suitable for large archives.
+- **asp zip .net** is actively maintained and includes comprehensive documentation.

 ## Prerequisites
-- .NET development environment (Visual Studio 2022 or later).
+- Visual Studio 2022 or later (any .NET development environment).
-- Aspose.Zip for .NET library added to your project (NuGet package `Aspose.Zip`).
+- Aspose.Zip for .NET library added via NuGet (`Aspose.Zip`).
 - Basic familiarity with C# file I/O.

 ## Import Namespaces